-The stochastic indicator is a popular technical analysis indicator that is useful for predicting trend reversals.
+The stochastic oscillator, also known as stochastic indicator, is a popular technical analysis tool that is useful for predicting trend reversals.
 Developed by Dr George Lane in the 1950s, this technical indicator focuses on price momentum.
-It can be used to identify overbought and oversold levels in stocks, currencies, indices, and many other investments.
+It can be used to identify overbought and oversold levels in stocks, currencies, indices, cryptocurrencies and many other investments.

 The idea behind the stochastic indicator is that the momentum of an instrument’s price will often change before the price movement of the instrument actually changes direction.
 As a result, the indicator can be used to predict trend reversals.